There are many factors that can cause addiction-

 The direct relationship between neurotransmitters and drug abuse was discovered in 1970 that some neurotransmitters have molecular similarity to those of plant opioids –opium, morphine and heroin.

 The normal human brain has a certain set level of release, increase and stabilization of dopamine –the pleasure neurotransmitter.
-However, in an addict brain the level of pleasure achieved is higher than normal and there is no plateau or stabilization phase, on the contrary the levels dip down to below baseline.
+However, in an addicted brain, the level of pleasure achieved is higher than normal and there is no plateau or stabilization phase, on the contrary, the levels dip down to below baseline.
 This simulates the effect of consumption of substance in an addictive brain.
-Eventually, with each succeeding drug or alcohol event, the addicted person must use more and more to get less and less of an effect (tolerance) — the levels continues falling further and further until they are using not to get high but just to get normal
+Eventually, with each succeeding drug or alcohol event, the addicted person must use more and more to get less and less of an effect (tolerance) — the levels continue falling further and further until they are using not to get high but just to get normal

 Dysfunctional family members have common symptoms and behavior patterns as a result of their experiences within the family structure.
 This tends to reinforce the dysfunctional behavior, either through enabling or perpetuation.
 The family unit can be affected by a variety of factors